Machine-Maker/regexp-nfa-utilities/README.md

 * [@jordannakamoto](https://github.com/jordannakamoto)

 ## Runtime/Algorithim Information
 The program should serve as a basic implementation, that can be optimized for various purposes specific to the languages being represented.
 For example; adding string pre-processing, indexing into certain parts of the NFA, and lazy construction are example methods to be of use for certain pattern-matching applications.
+Additionally there are strategies for minimzation of the NFA that can be extended from our method to aquire reachable states.

 A regular expression is a concise and efficient way to express the language of a set of strings.
 Kleene’s Theorem asserts that for every regular expression, there is an equivalent deterministic finite automaton (DFA), and vice versa.
 The construction of a DFA for RegEx gives us a linear runtime algorithm to test for string membership in a regular expression but it suffers from a potential exponential size increase in the number of states when constructed from complex regular expressions.
 The more practical NFA-based alogirithim is known as Thompson's Construction is the approach found from our source text, Introduction to The Theory of Computation (Sipzer).